aws/amazon-sagemaker-examples/README.md

 These examples provide more thorough mathematical treatment on a select group of algorithms.

+- [Streaming Median](scientific_details_of_algorithms/streaming_median) sequentially introduces concepts used in streaming algorithms, which many SageMaker algorithms rely on to deliver speed and scalability.
 - [Latent Dirichlet Allocation (LDA)](scientific_details_of_algorithms/lda_topic_modeling) dives into Amazon SageMaker's spectral decomposition approach to LDA.

 ### Advanced Amazon SageMaker Functionality